Poor mic technique is a constant source of frustration for many Church audio techs. But…

 Grant points out that in-ear monitors – especially when used badly – can be a hindrance to our main goal of connection.
 And open speaker monitors – when used well – can be a huge assistance to engaging the congregation to sing as an expression of worship.

-This slightly different edit of this article was first published by Worship Tech Director of the WFX Network on December 20, 2016.
+This article was first published by Worship Tech Director of the WFX Network on December 20, 2016.